indigo-dc/tts/gitbook/config.md

 and the firewall rules
 ```
-# for the sll traffic forwarding from 443 to the listen port of WaTTS
+# for the ssl traffic forwarding from 443 to the listen port of WaTTS
 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 8443

-# for the non sll traffic trying port 80 forwarding it to the redirection.listen_port of WaTTS
+# for the non ssl traffic trying port 80 forwarding it to the redirection.listen_port of WaTTS
 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8000
 ```